Atmosphere/atmosphere-samples/samples/chat-node-client/README.md

 Build the sample and then install atmosphere-client support in node.js

+Several samples can be used with this client as they use the same operation.

-Start the server part of the chat or websocket-chat sample program.
+For example, to use websocket-chat, start the server part of the websocket-chat sample program.

 At a console, execute the following shell commands to start the websocket-chat sample program.